 SPAN 230 Spanish Civilization and Culture.
 Designed to allow students to work on development of language proficiency through class discussions, written assignments and selected readings concerned with key elements of Spanish civilization: the family, the Catholic Church, the government, social relations and how these factors have shaped the artistic, literary and historic experience of the Spanish people.
 Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
-QHT Course.
-Global Course.
+Historical Mode of Inquiry (QHT) Global course.

 SPAN 231 Latin American Civilization and Culture.
 Designed to allow students to work on development of language proficiency through class discussions, written assignments and selected readings concerned with key elements of Latin American civilization: the family, the Catholic Church, indigenous peoples and religions, social and political movements, and how these factors have shaped the artistic, literary and historic experience of Latin American peoples.
 Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
-QHT Course.
-Global Course.
-Multi-Cultural Course.
+Historical Mode of Inquiry (QHT).
+Global course.
+Multicultural course.

 SPAN 307 Advanced Contemporary Spanish Literature.
 Study of representative literary works.
 Discussion of the political, social, economic and religious issues reflected in the works.
 Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
 Prerequisite: SPAN 211 and 212, or department consent.
 3 semester credit hours.
-QLR Course.
-Global Course.
+Literary and Rhetorical Mode of Inquiry (QLR).
+Global course.

 SPAN 310 Advanced Contemporary Latin American Literature.
 Study of representative literary works.
 Discussion of the political, social, economic and religious issues reflected in the works.
 Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
 Prerequisite: SPAN 211 and 212, or department consent.
 3 semester credit hours.
-QLR Course.
-Global Course.
+Literary and Rhetorical Mode of Inquiry (QLR).
+Global course.